hRun/TA_cryptosuite/README.md

 ## TODO / Known Issues

+* Update README again to match add-on builder use
 * Major overhaul for Splunk 8 compatibility
 * Ensured cross-compatibility for Python 2 and 3
 * Implement per-user and per-key key usability